davegill/wrf-coop/README.md

 > date ; ( ./single.csh ; ./test_001s.csh ; ./test_001o.csh ; ./test_001m.csh ; ./test_002s.csh ; ./test_002m.csh ) >& output ; date
 ```

 To view how the status of the testing after the command is complete, search for `SUCCESS`.
-There should be four `SUCCESS` messages:
+There should be four `SUCCESS` messages for each test conducted (in this example, we did five tests):
 1. From inside of the WRF model print out
 2. Build the executable
 3. Run the preprocessor (real or ideal)